-(X)FUR IS UNNECESSARY LUXURY THAT ONLY THE PRIVILEGED CAN AFFORD
+FUR IS UNNECESSARY LUXURY THAT ONLY THE PRIVILEGED CAN AFFORD

 Walk down any street and you will see people wearing fur of all ages and demographics.
-Fur is popular and that's why fur sales have increased by over 200 percent in recent years in the UK.
+Fur is popular amongst 18-34-year-olds and that's why fur sales increased in the UK.
 Indeed, between 2010 and 2018, the UK saw the biggest growth in fur imports among the twenty largest importing countries in the world.
 Natural fur is available in 'normal' high street shops.
-Such shops, in selling certified responsibly sourced furs, are simply meeting a demand that is looking for longlasting, sustainable and quality product.
+Such shops, in selling certified responsibly sourced furs, are simply meeting a demand that is looking for long-lasting, sustainable and quality product.
 Fur is, therefore, an everyday natural material recognised for its sustainable high endurance.
+It is disappointing that certain retailers have been targeted with misinformation to stop the sale of fur but it is apparent that there are currently no sustainable alternatives that mirror the look and feel of natural fur.

-$\otimes$ DOGS AND CATS ARE USED BY THE
+DOGS AND CATS ARE USED BY THE FUR SECTOR

-FUR SECTOR